riyann00b/Instructions-for-Installing-JetBrains-IDEs-on-Fedora-Linux/README.md

 ---

-## 6. Make the Launch Scripts Executable
+## 🔑 6.
+Make the Launch Scripts Executable
-Ensure the main executable scripts have the proper permissions:
+Set the right permissions for the main scripts:
 ```bash
 sudo chmod +x /opt/webstorm/bin/webstorm.sh
 sudo chmod +x /opt/rustrover/bin/rustrover.sh
 sudo chmod +x /opt/pycharm/bin/pycharm.sh
 ```
-If the executable doesn't have a `.sh` extension, use the provided name instead.
+> 📝 If the executable doesn’t have a `.sh` extension, use the provided name instead.

 ---

-## 7. Create Desktop Entries
+## 📋 7.
+Create Desktop Entries
-To launch IDEs from the application menu, create `.desktop` files:
+Let’s make it easy to launch your IDEs like a pro! 😎

-### Example for WebStorm
+### Example for WebStorm 🌟
+Run:
 ```bash
 sudo nano ~/.local/share/applications/webstorm.desktop
 ```

-Add the following content:
+Add this content:
 ```
 [Desktop Entry]
 Version=1.0